Technology at St. Barnabas

 - Chromebooks - Every student in 8th grade down to 3rd grade is issued their own personal Chromebook.
 Students in 2nd to Kindergarten have periodic access to Chromebooks via a classroom cart.
 Students and teachers leverage tools in the Google for Education Suite to enhance classroom projects.

-- Smart Boards - Classrooms are equiped with interactive touch screens to enhance student engagement and learning.
+- Smart Boards - Classrooms are equipped with interactive touch screens to enhance student engagement and learning.

 - 3D Printers - Students have access to 3D printers to create custom parts and encourage knowledge of STEM (science, technology, engineering, and math).

 - Programming - Students write and execute code to program their computer to perform tasks.
-Older grades use the CodeHS programmign suite.
+Older grades use the CodeHS programming suite.